molily/molily.de/_posts/2017-11-25-robust-javascript.md

 In Strict Mode, this mistake does not go unnoticed.
 It leads to a [ReferenceError](#reference-errors): “assignment to undeclared variable name”.

-Here’s the fixed code that is also valid in Strict Mode:
+Here is the fixed code that is also valid in Strict Mode:

 ```js
 function strictFunction() {